 5. Jinvoo Surge Protector

-You can use a smartphone app to connect the power strip to the internet and control via your Google Home.
+You can use a smartphone app to connect the power strip to the internet and control it via your Google Home.
 Also, this smart power strip comes with two years of warranty.

 6. TP-Link Smart Plug Power Strip